regenwatchdog/regenwatchdog.github.io/_estates/towerhamlets/stjohns.md

 landlord: One Housing Group
 developer:
 itla: TPAS
-total: 607
+total: 84
-ballot:
+ballot: Pending
 planning:
 ---
-607 homes are under threat on the St John's estate in Tower Hamlets.
-One Housing Group currently manages 2,027 homes across four estates on the Isle of Dogs, which it previously published plans to replace with 8,906 new homes.
+84 homes are under threat on the St John's estate in Tower Hamlets.

-The four estates originally belonged to Tower Hamlets Council as part of its housing stock, but were taken over by Toynbee Island Homes in 2005.
-Two years later, a merger with Community Housing Association led to the creation of [One Housing Group](http://onehousing.co.uk).
+As a result of stock transfer in 2005, [One Housing Group](https://onehousing.co.uk) currently owns 2,027 former council homes across four estates on the Isle of Dogs.

-In 2014 OHG produced a [52 page report - ‘Project Stone’](/images/ProjectStone.pdf) setting out proposals to replace all four of its Isle of Dogs estates in a joint venture with developer Argent:
+In 2014 One Housing Group produced a [52 page report - ‘Project Stone’](/images/ProjectStone.pdf) setting out proposals to replace all four of its Isle of Dogs estates in a joint venture with developer Argent:

  * Barkantine estate - 769 homes.
  * [St John’s estate](/estates/towerhamlets/stjohns/) - 607 homes.